 Celebrity Equinox Concierge Class Veranda Cabin 12147

 We upgraded to Concierge Class a few days before the final payment was due.
-It was a very spur-of-the-moment decision and I didn’t get to choose my balcony cabin.
-There was only one Concierge Veranda Cabin left # 12147 located on deck 12, aft portside.
+It was a very spur-of-the-moment decision, and we didn’t get to choose my balcony cabin.

-First, I’ll start with the negative parts of the room.
+First, let’s start with the negative parts of the room.

-I was told there would be no obstructions.
+We were told there would be no obstructions.
 Yet, there is a slight obstruction.
-Nothing terrible but it did make it difficult to take pictures from the cabin.
+Nothing terrible, but it made taking pictures from the cabin difficult.

 We loved that the room was updated with the modern Edge design.
 The couch was brand new.
 The balcony was a room with seats that reclined.
-No footstools, but there was a nice little table you can set your morning coffee on.
+There was no footstool, but a nice little table on which you could set your morning coffee.

 Not to me.
 If the difference in rate is exponentially high compared to the standard balcony cabin, it is not worth it.

-That extra $300-$400 spent per person is not worth the robes in your room, small afternoon snacks or the personalized concierge service that is only looking to book dinner reservations that you can easily do yourself.
+That extra $300-$400 spent per person is not worth the robes in your room, small afternoon snacks, or the personalized concierge service only looking to book dinner reservations you can easily do yourself.

 Celebrity Equinox Cruise Ship Refurbishment